 Frequently Asked Questions

-What’s the best public golf course in Tampa for beginners?
+What’s the best time to golf in Tampa?

 The Copperhead Course at Innisbrook hosts the annual Valspar Championship, attracting stars like Justin Thomas and Jordan Spieth.